vapor-community/PassKit/Sources/Orders/Orders.docc/Orders.md

 ## Overview

-The ``Orders`` framework provides a set of tools to help you create, sign, and distribute orders that users can track and manage in Apple Wallet.
+The Orders framework provides a set of tools to help you create, sign, and distribute orders that users can track and manage in Apple Wallet.
 It also provides a way to update orders after they have been distributed, using APNs, and models to store order and device information.

+### Featured

+@Links(visualStyle: detailedGrid) {
+    - <doc:OrderData>
+    - <doc:DistributeUpdate>
+}

 ## Topics